skip to main content

 Do AFJROTC students gain an advantage for admission to the various service academies, college Air Force ROTC scholarships, or enlistment in the military?

-Students who meet the academic, physical, and character requirements have a far better chance for admission to the service academies and Air Force college ROTC scholarships when compared to their peers who are not in AFJROTC.
-Students who enlist generally are promoted following basic training and earn about $500 more per month.
+Students who meet the academic, physical, and character requirements have a far better chance of admission to the service academies and Air Force college ROTC scholarships than their peers who are not in AFJROTC.
+Students who enlist are generally promoted following basic training and earn about $500 more monthly.

 I’m very interested in AFJROTC.
 Is there an activity fee?